manikumar15/modules/README.md

 # modules
-all python modules which are mostly required
+All python modules which are mostly required

+How to install : -

+pip install modulename